 It’s important to remember that the same personal statement will be seen by all the universities you apply to and should therefore focus on the course you want to study, not the universities themselves.

-Some courses require you to take a test before you are invited to interview – you have to register for this, so make arrangements in good time
+Some courses require you to take a test before you are invited to interview – you have to register for this separately to your UCAS application, so make arrangements in good time.

 Your work needs to have been marked by a teacher and each piece needs a cover sheet that has been verified by your school.
 Don’t leave it to the last minute to arrange this!